-If we find at least a few dozen firms which experience an OFC event, that is, either moving incorporation to or from an OFC, we can conduct an event study following Bailey, Karolyi, and Salva (2006).
+In addition, we find a few dozen firms which experienced an OFC reincorporation event, that is, either moving incorporation to or from an OFC.
+We conduct the event study following Bailey, Karolyi, and Salva (2006).
 Regressions similar to (8) and (9) as described above also include the OFC incorporation dummy to distinguish firm-years when the firm was incorporated in an OFC from other firm-years.